 Biology and life history Most mite species share a similar life cycle.
 Most species overwinter as eggs on host plants, although some may overwinter as adult females.
 Mites become active in the spring.
 There may be eight to ten overlapping generations per year.

 Pest monitoring Observe the leaves for mites and/or mite eggs, stippling, or webbing and check for the presence of predator mites.
-Sufficient biological control usually is achieved by midsummer.
-Using a stick, hit a branch over a white paper to see if mites (moving dust specks) or natural enemies are present.
+Sufficient biological control is achieved by midsummer.
+Using a stick, hit a branch over white paper to see if mites (moving dust specks) or natural enemies are present.

 For more information

 Rosetta, R. 2010.
 When Mite Makes Right: Biological Control of Two-spotted spider mites (http://oregonstate.edu/dept/nurspest/two-spottedmite.htm)